Barry Biddulph comments on the GMB union’s announcement on the Government’s pensions deal

 Brian Strutton failed to inform GMB members that he had capitulated to the Government’s threat to impose a worse settlement than the one on offer.
 In an email to members he presented the deal, which undermines future action against the Government, as some kind of victory.
 What has been agreed is a ‘process’, he explained.
 What will be negotiated in this process?
 Well, he was unable to say.
 The details would be determined in the process.
 In other words, in return for suspending strike action, the Government has agreed to talks on their terms.

-The truth, is Brian Strutton places more confidence in the Government to come up with trivial concessions on the speed of the changes and modest changes to accrual rates, than any kind of class struggle against the Government and the state to win a battle on the core issues of the pensions strike.
+The truth, is Brian Strutton places more confidence in the Government to come up with trivial concessions on the speed of the changes and modest changes to accrual rates, than any kind of class struggle against the Government, and the state to win a battle on the core issues of the pensions strike.
 The response of union leaders such as Dave Prentis exposes the illusions of many on the left in trade unionism.
 The call for a general strike or ‘all out stay out’ are fantasy without a social and political challenge to the government and capitalism.
-Pension schemes are based on investments in capitalism and its stability.
+Pension schemes are based on investments in capitalism, and its stability.
 The economic crisis means the present schemes are unaffordable for capital.
 A trade unionist ‘better, fairer capitalism’ is a utopia.
 The assault on the working class can not be stopped by a trade union pensions dispute alone.
-The struggle has to be generalised in the context of a socialist or communist alternative.
+The struggle has to be generalised in the context of an alternative to capitalism.